learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 > some sort of error, walk through the steps in this lesson again and make sure
 > you've followed each one.
 If you're still receiving errors, we recommend going
 > back to your Welcome course in Canvas and walking through the local
-> environment setup instructions again to ensure everything is setup properly.
+> environment setup instructions again to ensure everything is set up properly.

 When all tests are passing, you can head back to the assignment on Canvas.
-Refresh the assignment page and you should see that Canvas now registers the assignment as **Complete** and you will be ready to move on to the next lesson.
+Refresh the assignment page and you should see that Canvas now registers the assignment as **Complete**, and you will be ready to move on to the next lesson.

 Each assignment will be different and will include instructions on what is required to complete it.
 Some labs will have many tests.
 You can run